Parameter estimation for discretely sampled stochastic heat equation driven by space-only noise: Statistical analysis

 \subsection{The case of bounded domain}

 The statistical analysis of \eqref{eq:1dPAM} on bounded domain and with Dirichlet boundary conditions was initiated in \cite{CialencoKimLototsky2019}, which also served as a basis for this study.
-Generally speaking, all results on estimation of $\theta$ and $\sigma$ stated above for $G=\bR$ remain true for Dirichlet boundary problems on $G=(0,\pi)$.
-Moreover, while fundamental solutions of the heat equation $P$ and $P^D$ in these two cases are substantially different, the methods of proofs developed in this paper for the unbounded domain in the nutshell remain the same and can be transferred to the case of bounded domain.
-For the sake of brevity we skip the (majority of) detailed proofs, which can be obtained from the authors upon request.
-To show an example of how to deal with the differences associated with $P^D$, we will sketch the proof of \eqref{eq:AsympDu} for $u$ given by \eqref{eq:1dPAM} with $\cP=P^D$.
-The starting point is to note that in this case the mild solution $u$ can be written as
+Generally speaking, all results on estimation of $\theta$ and $\sigma$ stated above for $G=\bR$ remain true verbatim for Dirichlet boundary problems on $G=(0,\pi)$, despite substantial differences between the form of the fundamental solutions of the heat equation $P$ and $P^D$.
+Formally, assume that the observed phenomena is governed by the evolution equation \eqref{eq:1dPAM}, with $G=(0,\pi)$ and endowed with zero boundary conditions.
+Also assume that the space grid points of $\Upsilon_{N,M}$ and $\widetilde{\Upsilon}_{N,M}$ belong to $G$.